arjnmj/data_preprocessing/README.md

 # data_preprocessing
-This is a project based on preprocessing on dataset
+This is a project on data preprocessing